configcat/java-sdk/README.md

 ConfigCat SDK for Java provides easy integration for your application to ConfigCat.

-ConfigCat is a feature flag and configuration management service that lets you separate code releases from deployments.
+ConfigCat is a feature flag and configuration management service that lets you separate feature releases from code deployments.
 You can turn features ON or OFF using the <a href="http://app.configcat.com" target="_blank">ConfigCat Dashboard</a> even after they are deployed.
 ConfigCat lets you target specific groups of users based on region, email, or any other custom user attribute.

 ConfigCat is a <a href="https://configcat.com" target="_blank">hosted feature flag service</a> that lets you manage feature toggles across frontend, backend, mobile, and desktop apps. <a href="https://configcat.com" target="_blank">Alternative to LaunchDarkly</a>.
 Management app + feature flag SDKs.